ankit18gupta/react-us-stocks/README.md

-# Getting Started with Create React App
+# Getting Started with React US Stocks App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Node JS should be installed on the machine before running any of the below commands.

 ## Available Scripts